 Splints for nighttime wear can help the toes and joints align properly.
 This is most often recommended for adolescents runners with bunions because their bone development may still be adaptable.

-If you're a runner with moderate bunion pain, your best chance of lessening the pain are custom orthotics.
-Orthotics will prevent you from pronating when you run and will improve your foot biomechanics taking the pressure off your bunions.
+If you're a runner with moderate bunion pain, your best chance of lessening the pain are by wearing custom orthotics.
+Orthotics will prevent you from pronating when you run, will improve your foot mechanics, and take the pressure off your bunions.
 They will also help slow bunion progression.

 Surgery is often a last resort for patients who have painful bunions.
-When the pain gets so severe that walking let alone running is problematic, bunion surgery is usually be the best way to resolve it.
+When the pain gets so severe that even walking is problematic, bunion surgery is usually be the best way to resolve it.

 Call us today at 206-368-7000 for an appointment.
 Often same day for emergencies and less than 2 weeks for chronic foot pain.
 You can also request an appointment online.